KrenareKrasniqi/411-w16/README.md

   copy files with specified size to another folder in the same system copy files with specified size to another system over the network using "nc" tool and two distinguished protocols: UDP and TCP

-apture network traffic utilising  TCPDUMP library (bash, Python,  C++, or Java)
+Capture network traffic utilising  TCPDUMP library (bash, Python,  C++, or Java)